BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <p>
 Open Max.
 Drag a default m4l device onto a Track in your session and click the <=> icon upper right corner of the device window to open the m4l device Patcher.
-In a Max window like the Patcher that just opened click File>Open... navigate to your local copy of this project's C4DeviceProject folder in the Open-File dialog
+In a Max window like the Patcher that just opened click File>Open... navigate to your local "production" copy of this project's C4DeviceProject folder in the Open-File dialog
 (main branch of the repository) and...
 </p>
 <h5><b>Open the project file C4DeviceProject.maxproj</b></h5>
 <p>
-It is important to open the project file first because the project establishes a Max-project-relative search path for all the other files in their project-relative folders like /code, /data, /patchers, etc.
+It is important to open the project file first and open other project files from the project menu because the project establishes a Max-project-relative search path for all the other files in their project-relative folders like /code, /data, /patchers, etc.
 ("path finding" in Max is otherwise a PITA, patches have no idea what folder they started in, Max doesn't interpret a simple relative path like, "../code/foo.js"
 (up one level from where this patch file is located and down into /code, look for a file named foo.js)) the way you would normally expect.
 A '.' is generally